Stephen Rice (judge): Judge under James II

 After Tyrconnell succeeded Henry Hyde, 2nd Earl of Clarendon in the government (February 1687), Protestants were dismissed from civil and military employment.
 The charters of nearly all the corporations, about one hundred in number, were brought into the exchequer by writs of quo warranto and declared void.
 The next step was the forfeiture of leases made by corporations.
 Rice declared that in this and other matters the Protestants should have the strict letter of the law.
 He was one of the privy councillors who on 8 March 1686–7 signed Tyrconnell's proclamation promising that "His Majesty's subjects of whatever persuasion should be protected in their just rights and properties due to them by law."
 The Corporation of Dublin was required to plead the validity of its charter at short notice, and this led to a clerical error in the pleadings.
 The Chief Baron refused leave to amend the irregularity, and declared the charter forfeited.
 Protestant mayors and sheriffs were generally expelled, and at Limerick Rice refused to hold the assizes until Tyrconnell's nominees were admitted.
-Rice himself became one of the forty-two burgesses under James's new charter.
+Rice himself became one of the forty-two burgesses of the city under James's new charter.

-In August 1687, Rice was with Tyrconnell and Nagle at Chester, where he dined with the bishop Thomas Cartwright, and conferred with the king.
+In August 1687, Rice was with Tyrconnell and Nagle at Chester, where he dined with the bishop Thomas Cartwright, and conferred with the king on a modification of the restoration land settlement.
 Rice, accompanied by Chief Justice Nugent, was sent to London early in 1688 to procure James's consent to Irish legislation.
+Although James II's response to the proposed bills is not known, they were strongly opposed by the members of the Privy Council of England.
+The two Irish judges were mocked by an angry London mob brandishing potatoes on sticks and shouting 'make way for the Irish ambassadors'.
 On 25 April, Clarendon noted in his diary that the two Irish judges that day began their homeward journey 'with very little satisfaction, for I am told the king did not approve the proposals they brought him for calling a parliament.'